 In-house development refers to using a company’s own employees and IT resources from software development work.
-In contrast, nearshore development is about handing over the responsibility of development work to an outsourcing partner who is located in a nearby nation.
+In contrast, nearshore development is about handing over the responsibility of development work to an IT outsourcing company located in a nearby nation.

 While this was just the basic definition of nearshore and in-house software development, let us further dive into the pros and cons of each developmental approach to come to a better conclusion.

 Generally, outsourcing refers to the business relationship between two organisations where the client organisation contracts out a particular service needed to the outsourcer.
-When it comes to nearshore outsourcing, it refers to the outsourcer being located in close proximity to the client organisation.
+When it comes to nearshore outsourcing,it refers to a nearshore software development company located in close proximity to the client organisation.

 Adam Smith, who is known as ‘The Father of Capitalism,’ was one of the first people who gave economic theories about the division of labour.

 Thus, outsourcing takes Adam Smith’s theory of division one step ahead, where an organisation benefits from increased output and cost-efficiency.

 Strategic advantages of nearshore software development